Fencing Installation Guide

 For more information, see the article here, which includes a complete, in-depth guide with lists of all of the tools, materials, and safety equipment you'll need to complete this type of work as a DIY job.

-The time it takes to install a fence post will depend on the size of the fence and the difficulty of the job.
-Most fences can be installed within a day.
+The time it takes to install a fence will depend on the size of the fence and the difficulty of the job.
+Most straightforward fences can be installed within a day.
 However, larger or more difficult fences may take around 2-3 days to complete.

 It is a good idea to talk to your contractor before the work starts to determine how long your particular fence will take to install.
 Some contractors may choose to bring more than one worker along to complete the job quicker.
 However, this is something that you will have to check with them when you enquire.

-When you install fences in your garden, you won't need to worry about building regulations approval.
+When you install fences in your garden, you usually won't need to worry about building regulations approval.
 However, you must ensure that your fences are structurally sound and are well-maintained.

-You also will not need to apply for planning permission if you are erecting a new fence.
-There are some rules that you will need to follow in terms of height.
-Below is a list of things that you should be aware of:
+You also will not need to apply for planning permission if you are erecting a new fence that meet certain height requirements.

-• If the fence is next to a highway, it should not be higher than 1 metre.
+- If the fence is next to a highway, it should not be higher than 1 metre.

-• If the fence is elsewhere, it should not exceed 2 metres in height.
+- If the fence is elsewhere, it should not exceed 2 metres in height.

-• You will need to check with your local authority if you live in a listed building.
+- You will need to check with your local authority if you live in a listed building.

 How to Clean and Maintain Fencing